jax-ml/jax/docs/new_docs/501/fault-tolerance.rst

     python example.py --i=2 --n=4  # in terminal 3
     python example.py --i=3 --n=4  # in terminal 4

-When you run these commands, you'll see the processes dutifully printing out the current time every second.
+When you run these commands, you'll see the processes printing out the current time every second.
 Next, fail the fourth process: ``pkill -9 -f 'python example.py --i=3 --n=4'``.
-After about ten seconds, the other processes will also terminate and spit out error messages that look something like this:
+After about ten seconds, the other processes will also terminate and print error messages that look something like this:

 .. code-block::